hybridgroup/kidsruby/README.md

 * replace DBus communications with http based protocol which allows better multi-platform support and fewer installation dependancies
 * fix background color
 * A couple of funny things with the formatting of gets
+* make the turtle canvas keep a correct aspect ratio when resized
+* switch editor colors to white background for better presentation display. we already have inverse css file, just need a way to switch to it, and back

 ## TODO